WizardEclipse/Auto-Check-In/README.md

 -Code for scanning the home network for an ip adress using the OS' ipconfig command

 SendMessageFuntion.py
 -Code for sending a WhatsApp message, broken into the initialize, SendMessage, and exit functions.
-To be used one after another respectively in another python file
+-To be used one after another respectively in another python file

 main.py
 -Integrates the net_con.py and SendMessageFuntion.py files